Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ---

-If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier.
+If you have a follower who is in Australia or China, the data traffic from your server to them will not be free.
+The estimated cost of traffic to Australia or China is less than $0.50 per GB per month.

 Any outgoing traffic to crawlers in China or Australia will also not be free.
-This could result in a cost of about 0.02$ CDN per month.
-We will hopefully add a switch to block traffic to China (enabled by default).
+This could result in a cost of about 0.02$ per month for those not living in Australia or China.